gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He held out a dew-stained sheet of paper.
 Indy took it and scanned it quickly as Noxy fed a handful of wood shavings to the stove.
 "That idiot," the reeve said.
 "That self-righteous, self-pitying *idiot*."
-She tossed the *tralpa*'s note onto the table and pinched the bridge of her nose.
+She tossed the tralpa's note onto the table and pinched the bridge of her nose.
-"The *tralpa* is going to Duck Droppings to—what did he say?"
+"The tralpa is going to Duck Droppings to—what did he say?"
 She picked up the letter.
 "To denounce us for our complicity in treason," she recited bitterly.
 "He must have talked Aft into flying him there."